-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 Want to learn more?

 Discover how Slack empowers you and your team to boost productivity with new communication methods and enhanced collaboration, so you can focus more on your business.
-For more ways to get the most out of Slack, take a look at our Help Centre or contact our Support team.
+For more ways to get the most out of Slack, check out our Help Center or contact our Support team.